johngarcia144/readme-generator/README.md

   - [Details](#details)

   ## Installation
-  Packages required to run this program are: asdf
+  Packages required to run this program are: inquirer

   ## Usage
-  Examples of how to use this program: asfd
+  Examples of how to use this program: To quickly create a README

   ## License
-  MIT
+  None

   ## Tests
-  To test, run the following command: asdf
+  To test, run the following command: N/A

   ## Contributors
-  adf
+  John Garcia

   ## Contact